-He currently serves as an independent board director of several publicly-listed companies in China, including: China’s leading telecom software company, AsiaInfo-Linkage Holdings; China’s largest retailer, Gome Electrical Appliances; and China’s largest IT company, iSoftStone.
-Mr. Manning was the first American invited to join the board of a top Chinese bank, Bank of Communications, where he served for six years as a director.
-He was an advisor to the World Economic Forum on its Global Agenda for China, a founding director of the Chicago-China Development Corporation, launched by Mayor Daley, and the founder of The US-China 2025 Project.
-A native of Chicago and a graduate of Harvard College (A.B., East Asian Studies, 1977) and Stanford Graduate School of Business (MBA, 1979), Mr. Manning is a frequent commentator and op-ed contributor on topics such as US-China relations, global corporate governance, and technology innovation.
+Tom Manning is a board director, corporate advisor, and former CEO.
+Based in Hong Kong for 17 years, he served CEO of Cerberus Asia, Indachin Limited, Capgemini Asia, and Ernst & Young Consulting Asia.
+He was also a senior partner with Bain & Company and member of the firm’s China board.
+Earlier in his career, he was with McKinsey & Company, CSC Index, and Buddy Systems.
+He currently serves as an independent board director of four publicly-listed companies: Dun & Bradstreet, the leading global provider or corporate information; AsiaInfo-Linkage Holdings, China’s leading telecom software company; iSoftStone, one of China’s largest IT companies; and Clear Media, China’s largest outdoor media company.
+In the past, Mr. Manning served as an independent director at the Bank of Communications, the fifth-largest bank in China, and at Gome Electrical Appliances, a leading consumer electronics retailer in China.
+He was an advisor to the World Economic Forum on its Global Agenda for China and a founding director of the Chicago-China Development Corporation, launched by Mayor Daley.
+A native of Chicago and a graduate of Harvard College (A.B., East Asian Studies, 1977) and Stanford Graduate School of Business (MBA, 1979), Mr. Manning is a frequent commentator and op-ed contributor on topics such as US-China relations, corporate governance, and private equity.
 He speaks Mandarin and divides his time between Beijing and Chicago.